Debt & Credit Help Paying Off Debt

 Cons

-• Some lenders may charge an origination fee
+• Some lenders may charge origination fees

 • The lowest rates are reserved for those with excellent credit

-A personal loan can be a viable option for credit card refinancing or debt consolidation.
+A low-interest personal loan can be a viable option for credit card refinancing or debt consolidation.
 Debt consolidation loans often offer lower interest rates than credit cards, but may require good credit for loan approval and excellent credit to qualify for the best rates.

 However, if you plan to pay off your debt in less than five years, consider using a balance transfer credit card with an APR introductory period.
 This could be more cost-effective as new loans may have origination fees on top of other charges, such as interest, late payment fees, and prepayment penalties, depending on the loan terms.